To lead, nurture, and inspire the faith, integrity, and service of both our present and future generations

 John & Terina Dutton are the Co-founders of Heavenly Hope Ministries, an organization working primarily in Ethiopia, Uganda, and Sudan.
 Their hearts’ desire is to reflect the love of Jesus, seeking to be His hands and feet by not only meeting the basic needs of the poor, orphaned and widowed but also by bringing them the true hope that only comes through relationship with Him.

 John has been a professional football player for the last 13 years but considers running Heavenly Hope Ministries his true calling.
 He is the Co-Founder of Athletes For The Nations, a ministry focused on transforming the lives of athletes of all ages, shifting their focus from being “successful” to using their success for a greater purpose: to live a life of “significance.”

-Terina is the Co-Founder of Project Tesfa, a ministry aimed at preventing more orphans, prostitution, and trafficking by creating sustainable business opportunities and income for individuals.
-Through developing partnerships with artisan groups all over the world, they have a wider market for selling their handcrafted goods.
+Terina is the Founder of One Heart Collective, a ministry and a retail boutique aimed at preventing more orphans, prostitution, and trafficking by creating sustainable business opportunities and income for individuals around the world.

 John & Terina are also passionate about challenging EVERY believer to live out TRUE biblical generosity (Acts 4: 32-37, 2:45-47), recognizing that God has been generous to us “so that we can be generous to others” ( 2 Cor 9:7).
 Their desire is to help the body recognize their biblical mandate to defend the poor and needy (Proverbs 31:8, Jer 22:16), to do justice every morning (Jer 21:12), and to care for the orphan and widow (James 1:27).